Azure/azure-sdk-for-c/sdk/samples/iot/hub/README.md

       "device_count": 42,
 ```

 Select Save to send the message.
-The device will respond:
+The device will store value locally and report the property to the service.

 ```shell
 Received a message from service.